blockwizard777/GYRO_calculator/README.md

-# Create sGYRO Calculator

-This project is sGYRO Calculator for Staking

-Stack: Coingetco API, React, Web3JS

-## Getting Started with Create React App
+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Available Scripts
+## Available Scripts

 In the project directory, you can run: